@http

 Response Structure

-All request functions return a tuple of (HttpResponse, error).
+All request functions return a tuple of (HttpResponse, Error).
 The HttpResponse struct contains:

 | Field | Type | Description |